Flammulina velutipes - Velvet Shank

 The lovely orange-brown caps of Flammulina velutipes continue fruiting through the winter.
 Commonly known as Velvet Shank, this is a stump-rotting fungus; it also occurs on standing dead wood.

-To see a cluster of these splendid golden-orange caps sprinkled with snow on a crisp winter's morning makes a walk in the cold air very worthwhile indeed.
+To see a cluster of these splendid golden-orange caps sprinkled with snow on a crisp winter's morning makes a walk in the cold air seem very worthwhile indeed.
 We have seen them in good condition as late as the end of January.

 Identification Guide